pestrela/music/traktor/README.md

 \
 I rename files all the time on the OS-folders level.\
 When Traktor starts, it does a "consistency check" process.
 This process confirms if any files were changed or moved ([demo: 0:24 of this video](https://www.youtube.com/watch?v=i_zYavcCa7k&t=24s)).\
 At that stage the renamed files are just seen as "missing".
-But then I just mass-relocate everything by pointing it to the root folder.
-It then recursively finds all renamed files by searching its CONTENT ([demo: 5:36 of this video](https://www.youtube.com/watch?v=i_zYavcCa7k&t=320s)).\
+But then I just mass-relocate everything by giving it the root folder.
+Traktor then recursively finds all renamed files by searching by their CONTENT ([demo: 5:36 of this video](https://www.youtube.com/watch?v=i_zYavcCa7k&t=320s)).\
-When it finds it keeps all my CUE points intact, and all existing Stripes analysis
+When finished the files are all found, keeping all my CUE points and beat grid intact, and without any need for re-analysis.
-  * Comparison to Rekorbox: RENAMED files need to be relocated FILE by FILE.
-MOVED files can be done FOLDER by FOLDER.
-  [this external tool](https://github.com/edkennard/rekordbox-repair) improves moved files (but not renamed files)
+  * Comparison to Rekorbox: Renamed files need to be relocated FILE by FILE.
+Moved files can be done FOLDER by FOLDER.
+If this manual process is skipped, the files are seen as brand new, losing all meta-data.
+[An external tool](https://github.com/edkennard/rekordbox-repair) helps the moved files case.
-  * Comparison to VDJ: RENAMED or MOVED files need to be relocated FILE by FILE.
+  * Comparison to VDJ: all cases need to be relocated FILE by FILE.
-  * Comparison to Serato: RENAMED or MOVED files - To test.
+  * Comparison to Serato: To test.

 * **b) OS Folders searching (managing music without playlists)**\
 \